mikeybeck/github-deploy/README.md

 Then the script needs to know where to put the files locally once they are fetched from the GitHub servers.
 The branch of the repository to deploy and a few other items can also be configured.

 Optionally, the scripts can be configured to require authorization in order to operate.
 Different authorization codes can be defined for the `gateway.php` script (which accepts commit information from GitHub) and for the `deploy.php` script (which triggers the synchronization).
 The key must be passed through the `key` URL parameter when accessing the scripts. i.e. `deploy.php?key=predefined-deploy-key` or `gateway.php?key=predefined-gw-key`.
-Note that the GitHub POST service hook must be updated with the correct URL in this case.
+Note that the GitHub webhook must be updated with the correct URL in this case.

 All of this information can be provided in the `config.php` file (initially included in the distribution as `config.sample.php`).
 Detailed descriptions of all configuration items is contained as comments in the file.

 **Important!** Make sure all folders specified in the `config.php` have write permission for the user under which the web-server process runs.
 This is mandatory in order for the script to be able to store commit meta-data files locally.

-## Important Notice Regarding GitHub Services ##

-This script requires the POST service to be setup in order to be able to provide incremental (commit) synchronization.
-The new web-hooks service provided by GitHub is different from POST service and provides different data in the payload, which is insufficient for the script's way of operating (namely, the web-hooks payloads do not contain the list of modified files).
-This makes this script unusable with web-hooks.

-As long as the POST service is still provided by GitHub, this script will continue to function properly (using POST service integration).

 ## Change log ##

-**v2.2.3**

-* Correct issue with cURL and SSLv3.
-Contributed by [Benoit Lapointe](https://GitHub.org/triben)
-* More verbose in case errors occur
-* Added the possibility to test if the `commits` folder is writable

-**v2.2.2**

-* Empty folders which resulted from renamed files during deployment will be deleted
-* Code will skip own `GitHub-sync` folder when performing clean up (at full sync)
-* Corrected an issue which caused files modified on other branches to be needlessly deployed on the watched branch
-* Included an empty `commits` folder in the distribution
-* Changed `automaticDeployment` variable from `config.php` to `true` so that sync starts automatically by default
-* Renamed the configuration file to `config.sample.php`

-**v2.2.1**

-* Various fixes and improvements.
-Contributed by [n4r-c0m](https://GitHub.org/n4r-c0m).

-**v2.2.0**

-* Added the ability to require authorization when posting commit meta-data (through gateway.php) or when deploying (through deploy.php).
-Authorization can be done by specifying a previously established key when accessing the scripts.
-Contributed by [Juha Ryhanen](https://GitHub.org/ryhanen).

-**v2.1.0**

-* Added the ability to retry failed synchronizations.
-* Updated the documentation to make it more clear

-**v2.0.1**

-* Improved the full synchronization support.
-* Cleaning the destination before import is now an optional operation, triggered only by `clean` parameter
-* Fixed issue with branch which was not correctly determined if multiple branches were pushed

-**v2.0.0**

-* Implemented the ability to fully synchronize the project by getting the entire project content at once.

-**v1.0.0**

-* Initial public release, which supports only synchronizing files which were changed.
+**v0.1.0**

+* Initial release
+* Based on BitBucket Sync v2.2.3 (c) Alex Lixandru (https://bitbucket.org/alixandru/bitbucket-sync)

 ## Disclaimer ##
 This code has not been extensively tested on highly active, large GitHub projects.
 You should perform your own tests before using this on a live (production) environment for projects with a high number of updates.

-This code has been tested with Git repositories only, however Mercurial projects should theoretically work fine as well.

 ## License ##
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+#Many many thanks:

+To Alex Lixandru, who's BitBucket Sync program this is heavily based on.
+The modifications I have made to port it to GitHub are very minor and I probably couldn't have come up with something like this myself.